 - Three words: Triangle Of Coordination!
 (OK, that's my name for it — perhaps not everyone calls it that.)
 The secret behind the magical fairy dust is a DOC bouncing all night between you, the photographer, the DJ, and the catering/venue staff.
 (Wait…that's a square.
 Crap!)
 We make sure music is cued, cameras are in position and you have a chance to pee before you cut the cake.

 - No matter how well things are planned and confirmed, something will go wonky on the wedding day.
 An experienced professional will handle any hiccups in such a way that you and your guests will never know anything unusual happened.
 (From last-second generator orders to one particularly fabulous debacle involving peanut sauce, I've dealt with it all and nary a bride was any the wiser.)
 This allows you to maintain the sensation of Perfect Wedding Nirvana throughout your day.

 Can't afford a day-of coordinator?
 Try trading with friends!

 So how do you find a DOC?
-Well of course first you should check Offbeat Bride's Vendor Guide.
+Well of course first you should check our Vendor Guide.
 If you can't find one there, an internet search will yield many options, but specifically look for wedding vendor websites with user reviews and read them thoroughly.
 Bridal message boards, although often a bit scary, can provide first-hand recommendations.
 Prices vary greatly so be prepared to shop around, but I caution against cutting the corner too tightly here.
 Place your budget on one side of the scale and the level of responsibility involved in executing your vision on the other.

 Then find the balance.
 Vibe out their website – do they seem like they're speaking your language?
 If so, meet with them in person to discuss your plans in detail.
 (This should be complimentary – I wouldn't recommend any vendor who charges for a consultation.)
 How do they respond to your more unique ideas?